Jacquiiii/TJT-Midterm/README.md

 The solution?
 A smart, auto-categorizing todo list app which sorts the task into 4 categories: Watch, Read, Eat, and Buy.
 The user simply has to add the name of the thing, and it gets put into the correct list.

+ The majority of this single page application was created via group programming, however each of us was the star of the show for certain aspects: Tony - routing, Tammy - css/databases, Jacqui - api integration.

 ## Project Setup

 1. Create your own copy of this repo using the `Use This Template` button, ideally using the name of your project.
 The repo should be marked Public